Magmanat/EE2026_Y2S1_Team9_2/README.md

 5. metronome with screen gui change bpm, time signature ✔️
 6. tuner add 7seg for flat/sharp?
 7. record a sound and play back on the buzzer?

+Go to project report, to view what we have done and how to operate the device